Kharzette/GrogToolsC/README.md

 Swap Y and Z
 Export Color

 Save as FBX.
 This will have to go back into blender as 3DCoat's collada is a bit mangled.
-When importing back into blender the scale is super small.
-Fix it in the little transform tab.

-Rotate Z 90 degrees positive to align it the usual way if needed, then Object->Apply->Rotation.

-Note that as of this writing, there is a bug in Blender that starts the "set" of UV coords at 2 instead of 0.
-I have a hack in place but only 1 coordinate set works right now.
+After importing do Object->Apply->All Transforms.

 # Rigging
 In object mode do:  add->armature->gamerig->unity mechanim->human meta rig.
 Zero out the transform in the transform panel.